Stater: Non-Greek staters

 Celtic tribes brought the concept to Western and Central Europe after obtaining it while serving as mercenaries in north Greece.
-Gold staters were minted in Gaul by Gallic chiefs modelled after the philippeioi of Philip II of Macedonia, which were brought back after serving in his armies, or those of Alexander and his successors.
+Gold staters were minted in Gaul by Gallic chiefs modeled after the philippeioi of Philip II of Macedonia, which were brought back after serving in his armies, or those of his son Alexander the Great and his successors.
 Some of these staters in the form of the Gallo-Belgic series were imported to Britain on a large scale.
 These went on to influence a range of staters produced in Britain.
 British Gold staters generally weighed between 4.5 and 6.5 g.

 Celtic staters were also minted in present-day Czech Republic and Poland.
 The conquests of Alexander extended Greek culture east, leading to the adoption of staters in Asia.
 Gold staters have also been found from the ancient region of Gandhara from the time of Kanishka.

 In 2018, archaeologists in Podzemelj, Slovenia unearthed fifteen graves at the Pezdirčeva Njiva site.
 In one of the graves they found a bronze belt with a gold coin.

 The coin was a Celtic imitation of the Alexander the Great stater, depicting Nike and Athena, and dates back to the first half of the 3rd century B.C.

+The Koson staters, minted in the 1st century BC by the Dacians, represent the only known gold coins issued by this people.
+Bearing the Greek inscription "ΚΟΣΩΝ" and featuring Roman-inspired iconography, these coins illustrate the cultural and political interactions between the Dacians and the Roman world during this period.